-What – Niagara College has been granted funding from FedDev to support the creation of the Southern Ontario Network for Advanced Manufacturing Innovation (SONAMI).
-From prototype development to production planning and production automation, SONAMI partners have capabilities in:
+What – Thanks for funding from FedDev, Niagara College leads the Southern Ontario Network for Advanced Manufacturing Innovation (SONAMI).
+From prototype development and productivity assessments, to production planning and production automation, SONAMI partners have capabilities in:

 Eligible projects should be focused on new product development with an eye to commercialization.
 The product may be at any stage of development when the project begins.
 The length of the project will vary dependent upon the level and type of assistance requested.

 How the funding works – FedDev will support up to 50% of the eligible project costs.
-The industry partner must support at least 50% of the eligible research costs, i.e. must provide at least 1:1 matching on the FedDev contribution.
-The matching contribution may consist of cash and in-kind support however a minimum of 20% must be in cash.
+The industry partner must support at least 50% of the eligible research costs, i.e. must provide at least 1:1.2 matching on the institutional contribution.
+The matching contribution may consist of cash and in-kind support, however a minimum of 20% must be in cash.